cockroachdb/avrogen/README.md

 `avrogen generate /path/to/schema --files 100 --size 10000 --sorted --local-path /tmp`

+or if you haven't built it and might be hacking on it:

+`go run main.go generate /path/to/schema --files 100 --size 10000 --sorted --local-path /tmp`

 To save to local directory, use the `--local-path` flag.

 To save to a GCS bucket, use the `--bucket` and `--bucket-path` flags.